No products in the cart.

 Cheaper Online, Easier in Store

 The bottom line is that online shopping is usually cheaper than store shopping.
-Usually.
+Online stores are able to see their competitors prices in real time.
+This allows them to be able to change prices quickly to remain the cheapest option.
+Brick and mortar stores would physically have to visit their competitors in order to accomplish that.
 By the same token, there’s nothing better than being able to walk into a store and physically handle any item you’re considering buying.
-Smartphones are no different in that respect.
+Cell phones are no different in that respect.

 Returning An Item is Difficult